cypress-io/cypress-documentation/source/guides/tooling/typescript-support.md

 ## Transpiling TypeScript test files

 Just as you would when writing TypeScript files in your project, you will have to handle transpiling your TypeScript test files.
-Cypress exposes a {% url "`brower:filePreprocessor` event" brower-filepreprocessor-event %} you can use to customize how your test code is transpiled and sent to the browser.
+Cypress exposes a {% url "`browser:filePreprocessor` event" browser-filepreprocessor-event %} you can use to customize how your test code is transpiled and sent to the browser.

 ### Examples